pcmillerAcme/docs/source/Standard Request.rst

 Animation
 """""""""

 Finally, the client application can retrieve the completed animated products.
-The api.acme.codes generates the following animated products: mp4, gif, png frames, fbx and zip.
+ACME's API generates the following products: mp4, gif, png frames, fbx and zip.
 The most common retrieval is the mp4 file of an animation, which can be attained with the mp4 order resource:
 ::

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/mp4